How to Evaluate Quotes from Gutter Contractors

 Once you have received multiple quotes, it’s important to consider each one carefully.
 But first, be sure you understand the general costs of gutter installation projects.

 Your gutter project quote should be transparent, thorough, and even lengthy— depending on the scope.
 Every detail of the project should be noted, including the cost of materials, start and finish dates, and hourly rate.
 Your quote should also include factors like disposal/dumpsters, permits, and even porta-potties.
 Lastly, labor costs should be included in your quote.

 It is important to consider these numbers— as well as how they are presented.
 A good gutter contractor will make sure the information is highly organized and properly itemized in the contract.
 If it isn’t, don’t hesitate to ask for a revised quote before signing on the dotted line.

 Ideally, your gutter quotes will be very similar, but sometimes bids will vary.
 But don’t be fooled by a significantly lower price—it may not be a good deal at all.
 Extremely low bids can be the sign of low quality work or even a scam, so it’s important to understand why an estimate or quote is extremely high or low.

 - High-end contractors.
 Some professionals have more equipment and overhead, which may drive up the cost.
 But it also typically leads to higher quality work.

 - Materials.
 The material that gutters are made from can have a huge influence on the cost.
 Gutters may be made of stainless steel, vinyl, aluminum, or copper.
-Copper is the most expensive material at about $30 per linear foot, and vinyl is the least expensive at approximately $4 per linear foot.
+Copper is the most expensive material at over $20 per linear foot, and vinyl is the least expensive at approximately $4 per linear foot.
 The price of gutters can also be influenced by whether they are standard or seamless.
 We encourage homeowners to research the different types of gutters and their costs to find what works best for their home and budget.